wpilibsuite/styleguide/wpiformat/README.rst

 The groups ``includeRelated``, ``includeCSys``, ``includeCppSys``, ``includeOtherLibs``, and ``includeProject`` correspond to the header groups in the style guide.
 If a header name matches a regex in one of the groups, it overrides the default ordering and is placed in the corresponding group.
 The groups of regexes are checked in order of include group precedence.

+The regex for C system headers produces false positives on headers from "other libraries".
+Regexes for them should be added to ``includeOtherLibs``.
+Libraries with many headers generally group them within a folder, so a regex for just the folder will suffice.

 .styleguide-license
 -------------------